 Skip to content

-The Minnesota Monsters are third in the rankings as they transition into Arena Football One after back-to-back championships in The Arena League.
+The Minnesota Monsters are third in as they transition after capturing The Arena League championships in 2024 and '25.

 Behind the top three, the preseason power spots include six other clubs that will make up AF1’s nine-team field in 2026, showing the league’s expanding footprint into new markets.